 Glass Pump Jar

-Let’s start this list of Castile soap uses with this homemade body wash, which is so easy to make and leaves your skin really soft and hydrated.
-Mix all the ingredients together and store it in a glass Pump Jar.
+This homemade body wash is so easy to make and leaves your skin really soft and hydrated.
+Mix all the ingredients together and store in the glass Pump Jar.
 It is that easy!

 1/2 cup unscented liquid castile soap

 1 tablespoon glycerine

 This homemade clarifying shampoo helps remove build up from water, styling product residue and chlorine.
 It is all natural and very simple to make.
 You just have to combine all ingredients together and place into a squeeze bottle.
 Easy!

 This Homemade Eyeglass Cleaner is so simple to make and very budget friendly!
 Fill the spray bottle 3/4 of the way full with the rubbing alcohol.
 Fill the rest of the bottle with water.
 Put 2-3 drops of the dish soap or castile soap in the spray bottle.
 Screw the lid on tightly to the spray bottle.
 Shake until all the ingredients are combined thoroughly.
 Spray on your glasses and clean/remove with a microfiber cloth.